alphagov/govuk-import-export-prototype/guidance/export-agricultural-machinery.markdown

 ---
 layout: guidance
-title: Get a licence to export agricultural machinery
+title: Get a certificate to export agricultural machinery
-summary: Check if you need a licence or phytosanitary certificate to export used farm machinery.
+summary: You may need a health certificate to export used farm machinery outside the EU.
 permalink: /guidance/get-a-licence-to-export-agricultural-machinery.html
 topic:
   name: Exporting